 As a dance artist, Jane specifically explores movement by emphasizing skeletal initiation and alignment, contact improvisation and improvisational and somatic practice.
 Her dances involve the accumulation and integration of images, rather than steps, to inspire technical range and virtuosic intention.

 As a teacher and scholar, Jane is deeply curious in renovating dance training through the exploration and research on the relationship of self to body.
 Her research emphasizes understanding of the body as an instrument of expression and that the realization of self is through the continuous study of mind/body interdependence.
 Challenges with this research lie in the negotiating between boundaries of developing innovative and intentional movement vocabulary, organizing dance making, performing, and engendering movement vitality in every day.

-Hawley designed the Movement Fundamentals curriculum and in the fall of 2001, implemented the curriculum into the Luther College Theatre/Dance department in Decorah, Iowa.
+Hawley designed the Movement Fundamentals curriculum and in the fall of 2001, implemented the curriculum into the Luther College dance program.

-Jane has presented, Movement Fundamentals: Liberating Technique for the Dance Artist at the National Dance Educators Organization Conference in 2002 and 2010, Motus Humanus: Laban Institute of Movement Analysis Conference in 2006, and The International Association for Dance, Medicine and Science Conference in 2009.
+Jane Hawley has presented Movement Fundamental ideas at the National Dance Educators Organization Conference, Laban Institute of Movement Analysis Conference, and The International Association for Dance, Medicine and Science Conference.

-Dance Magazine featured Jane and the dance program of Luther College in the 2009 May issue of Lifetime Learners, a supplement to Dance Magazine and Dance Teacher.
-Jane recently spent a sabbatical researching and teaching in Ireland and Germany.
+Jane and the dance program of Luther College have been featured in Dance Magazine.
+She has spent her sabbatical researching and teaching in Ireland and Germany.